 - The Scale-out Repositories node — if you want to grant access permissions on a scale-out backup repository to Veeam Agent users.

-- In the Access Permissions window, specify to whom you want to grant access permissions on this backup repository:
+- In the Access Permissions window, in the Standalone applications tab, specify to whom you want to grant access permissions on this backup repository:

 - Allow to everyone — select this option if you want all users to be able to store backups on this backup repository.
 Setting access permissions to Everyone is equal to granting access rights to the Everyone Microsoft Windows group (Anonymous users are excluded).
-Note, however, this scenario is recommended for demo environments only.
+However, we recommend this scenario for demo environments only.

 - Allow to the following accounts or groups only — select this option if you want only specific users to be able to store backups on this backup repository.
 Click Add to add the necessary users and groups to the list.